rudranarayan-01/Docker/readme.md

                 Application Layer ---- >>> OS kernel ---->>> Hardware

-DOCKER -> Only virtualise application layer by using OS kernel VM -> Virtualise OS kernel and Application layer
+DOCKER -> Only virtualise application layer by using OS kernel, for this docker is faster, light weight

+VM -> Virtualise OS kernel and Application layer

+Docker desktop contains a small linux based virtual machine which helps us to run our applications.

+## Developing with Docker